Do you want to have your Plastic Surgery in Spain?

-When considering Plastic Surgery in Spain, it is especially important to make your decisions carefully.
-I’ve created a simple Medical Travel Guide (based on the one by the International Society of Aesthetic Plastic Surgery – ISAPS) to promote the safety of people considering cosmetic surgery in Spain.
+When considering Plastic Surgery in Spain, it is especially important to take your decisions carefully.
+I’ve created this simple Medical Travel Guide (based on the one by the International Society of Aesthetic Plastic Surgery – ISAPS) to promote the safety of people considering cosmetic surgery in Spain.

 Dr. Patricia Gutierrez Ontalvilla